North Shore (09) 486 8900

 I’m doing the self-test; can my whānau member to also take part in the study?

 We can check.
-This study is for people who are eligible and enrolled in participating clinics.
 You can talk with our Cervical Screening Self-Test Support Team on 0800 747 354.

 I have never had sex, am I eligible for the study?